Yashvi01111001/studybud/README.md

 # StudyBudApp
- This is a Django app that allows students to post discussions and comments on others discussions too!
+ This Django app that allows students to post discussions and comments on others discussions too!

 Follow these steps to run the project on your machine: